itstrangvu/trangs/content/blog/principles-now.md

 Celebrate incremental accomplishments and enjoying the journey.

-### Context > consistency

-When it comes to design, I think designing around the current context is better than designing to satisfy prior consistency.

 ### Careful curation

 Escape the algorithm by selecting information content with intention.
 Also consider stepping away from your screen and doing something completely different and unrelated.